Rebasing is one of the features you probably want to have, if you plan to work on a neat git-based project.

-If you already know the git hash, then you can rollback to that specific commit and moving all current changes to unstaged.
+If you already know the git hash, then you can roll back to that specific commit and move all current changes to unstaged.
 Once, the editor pop-ups you will choose which commit to retain, squash, and reword.

-If you’ve already rebased your changes and needed to get lastest changes from master.
+If you’ve already rebased your changes and needed to get the latest changes from master.
 All you have to do is rebase to the latest changes from master.

 This command will do that.